Self-test: Is the "Phyototherapist training (phytotherapy / herbal medicine) (cert.)" the right one for me?

 Target group and skills: Who is the phytotherapist training course suitable for?
 What qualities and skills are required?

-The following target group is addressed with training in phytotherapy / herbal medicine:
+The following target groups are addressed with training in phytotherapy / herbal medicine:

-• People who are interested in the applications of herbal medicine and would like to use them for themselves and their immediate environment
+• People who are interested in herbal medicine and would like to use it for themselves and their immediate environment

 • Persons who would like to become self-employed in the field of health counseling

-• People with basic medical qualifications, naturopaths or complementary therapists who would like to continue their training
+• People with basic medical qualifications, naturopaths or complementary therapists who wish to continue their education, further training

 • Affinity for herbal active ingredients and healing methods